kgj1234/Machine-Learning-for-Position-Decoding-from-Hippocampal-Data/README.md

 Currently, I do not have a program dedicated to extracting predictions from a trained model, though this is on the to do list. predictions can still be extracted after training the model, if this is specified in the TrainCVObtainParameters* code.

 Rudimentary testing has been done.
 Let me know of any issues.

+Required libraries not in the standard library: tensorflow